John Kirwan (politician)

-Sir John Waters Kirwan, KCMG (2 December 1869 – 9 September 1949) was the President of the Western Australian Legislative Council and first Federal member for Kalgoorlie in the Australian House of Representatives.
+Sir John Waters Kirwan, KCMG (2 December 1869 – 9 September 1949) was an Australian politician who was the President of the Western Australian Legislative Council and first Federal member for Kalgoorlie in the Australian House of Representatives.

-Biography

 Early life

-He was born in Liverpool, England, of Irish parents.

-Career
+Kirwan was born on 2 December 1869 in Liverpool, England.
+He was the son of Irish immigrants Mary (née Waters) and Nicholas John Kirwan.
+His father was a "gentleman farmer" originally from County Galway, while his mother was the granddaughter of Garrett Byrne of Ballymanus, a leader of the Irish Rebellion of 1798.

+Journalism and public life

 He did literary work in London and Dublin before coming to Australia in 1889.
 At first, he continued writing in Brisbane, Melbourne and South Australian newspapers but moved to Kalgoorlie in 1895, attracted by the great gold discoveries.

-In Kalgoorlie, he edited both the Western Argus and Kalgoorlie Miner newspapers, with the latter growing in size and importance under his editorship.
-In 1898, he stood for the Legislative Council seat of North-East Province and lost by 90 votes.
-In 1901, he agreed to stand for the federal seat of Kalgoorlie under the Free Trade Party banner, and won the seat comfortably, becoming the youngest member of the First House of Representatives.
-During his time in federal politics he was a member of the Royal Commission on Iron Bonuses.
-He was defeated by the Labor nominee C. E. Frazer in the second federal election.